oasysgames/oasys-docs/docs/verse-developer/3-handle-token/1-4-onft.md

 # oNFT
-oNFT is a Fungible Token created by Oasys hub. oNFT can be bridged between the Verse layer(L2) and the Hub layer(L1).
+oNFT is a Non-Fungible Token created by Oasys Hub. oNFT can be bridged between the Verse Layer(L2) and the Hub Layer(L1).

 When creating an oNFT, it is necessary to create an ERC721 for each Hub (L1) and Verse (L2).

 ## How to create oNFT
-From here on out, We will explain how to create an oFT, using [the code](https://github.com/oasysgames/l1-l2-bridge-tutorial/blob/main/scripts/bridge-oNFT.ts) in [the bride tutorial](https://github.com/oasysgames/l1-l2-bridge-tutorial) as a reference.
-This tutorial actually implements [the contract](https://github.com/oasysgames/oasys-optimism/tree/develop/packages/contracts) used in Verse and Hub.

-In this tutorial, L1 is set to Oasys testnetwok and L2 to Oasys SAND Verse.
+In this tutorial, L1 is set to Oasys Testnet and L2 to Oasys SAND Verse.
 ```typescript
 // hardhat.config.ts
 networks: {